thisisparker/xword-dl/README.md

 python setup.py install --user
 ```

 in the downloaded directory may be enough.

-You probably want to install `xword-dl` and its dependencies in a dedicated virtual environment.
+But you probably want to install `xword-dl` and its dependencies in a dedicated virtual environment.
 I use `virtualenv` and `virtualenvwrapper` personally, but that's a matter of preference.
 If you're already feeling overwhelmed by the thought of managing Python packages, know you're not alone.
 The [official documentation is pretty good](https://packaging.python.org/tutorials/installing-packages/), but it's a hard problem, and it's not just you.
+If it's any consolation, learning how to use virtual environments today on something sort of frivolous like a crossword puzzle downloader will probably save you from serious headaches in the future when the stakes are higher.

 If you are installing in a dedicated virtual environment, run the above command without the `--user` flag.